awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 If you're using the EC2/On\-Premises compute platform, the following applies:

- You must have one or more Amazon EC2 instances with identifying Amazon EC2 tags or an Auto Scaling group\.
+ You must have one or more Amazon EC2 instances with identifying Amazon EC2 tags or an Amazon EC2 Auto Scaling group\.
 The instances must meet these additional requirements:
 + Each Amazon EC2 instance must have the correct IAM instance profile attached\.
 + The AWS CodeDeploy agent must be installed and running on each instance\.